kumartheashwani/vault-python-mcp-server/README.md

 docker run -p 8000:8000 mcp-calculator-server
 ```

+The container will automatically start in HTTP mode since stdin is not available.

 ### Smithery

 For Smithery deployment, configure the tool to use `smithery_mode.py` as the entry point: